jbreeden/mruby-apr/README.md

 Platform Support
 ----------------

-Primary development and testing done on Windows, Mac, Linux, and Raspbian.
+Primary development and testing done on Windows, Mac, Ubuntu, and Raspbian.
 However, it should work anywhere you can compile [Apache APR](https://apr.apache.org).

 Implementation Details
 ----------------------